youssefKetata/slack-cicd/README.md

 # MERN application with CI-CD pipeline

-## Continuous Integration & Continuous Delivery Pipeline and Monitoring for a MERN application
+## Continuous Integration & Continuous Delivery Pipeline and Monitoring for a MERN application Orchestrated by Docker Swarm

 CI/CD pipelines allow for a fast response to business needs, while other DevOps practices support stable, secure and predictable services, striking the perfect balance  between stability and the speed of change.